 - 106 LDP Policy ER6 seeks to ensure development proposals have a good landscape framework within which the development can be set and, if necessary, can be screened.
 The applicant is proposing to take on the management of the open spaces themselves.
-PKC CG team have a preference to take on public open space but have agreed that a private factoring arrangement can be considered in this regard, provided that the Council and future residents are protected financially in the case of any default.
-This could be adequately controlled by condition, S.75 legal agreement and bond as appropriate. - 107 Through the close proximity of existing play areas at Hatton Road and Glenalmond Road (which the Planning Authority are seeking a £10,000 contribution towards), the proposed play area within the development was deemed surplus to requirements.
+The Council's CG team have a preference to take on public open space but have agreed that a private factoring arrangement can be considered in this regard, provided that the Council and future residents are protected financially in the case of any default.
+This could be adequately controlled by condition, S.75 legal agreement and/or bond as appropriate. - 107 Through the close proximity of existing play areas at Hatton Road and Glenalmond Road (for which the Planning Authority are seeking a £10,000 contribution towards), the proposed play area within the development is deemed surplus to requirements.
 Notwithstanding it being an element that the applicant is keen to deliver, CG have also suggested that the proposed play area appeared too close to the proposed neighbouring dwellings (as per the Council standards) and compromising the wider open space area proposed.
-As a result of all of the aforementioned, it was deemed appropriate to condition out (11) the surplus on site play area proposal, and instead focus on the associated upgrade and maintenance of the neighbouring facilities, enabling a more appropriate open space area within the site, which still has the potential to provide informal play opportunities. - 108 An appropriate open space hierarchy is proposed in this context with over 2 Ha given over to formal and informal open space use around the sites outer edges, providing wider setting benefits.
-Developer requirements in relation to providing woodland screen planting to the west and north, whilst also providing public access is considered to have been satisfactorily addressed in this regard.
-It has been considered appropriate to promote and secure the early planting of the outer landscape framework through condition (5 and 7). - 109 Overall, the proposed landscape approach is considered both reasonable and proportionate.
+As a result of all of the aforementioned, it was deemed appropriate to condition out (11) the surplus on site play area proposal, and instead focus on the associated upgrade and maintenance of the neighbouring facilities, enabling a more appropriate open space area within the site, which still has the potential to provide informal play opportunities. - 108 The site specific developer requirements for the LDP allocation require development on the lower slopes, landscaping and the provision of woodland screen planting along the western and northern boundaries.
+An appropriate open space hierarchy is proposed in this context with over 2 Ha given over to formal and informal open space use around the sites outer edges, providing wider setting benefits.
+This, together with the proposed screen planting along the western and northern boundaries, with the wider public access benefits being proposed to the north, is considered to satisfactorily address the specific requirements for the site.
+Wider LDP aspirations for enhancement to the setting of the development and setting and increased public access opportunities are also achieved.
+It has been considered appropriate however to promote and secure the early planting of the outer landscape framework through condition (5 and 7) to realise immediate and quicker realisation of these benefits.
+The applicant has indicated in the submitted landscape proposals to also provide a bund within the screen planting area on the western boundary.
+It is however considered that the width of the area (in excess of 25 metres) and the planting proposed is sufficient and therefore this addition would not be necessary.
+Furthermore, any bund of a significant height could cause an overbearing effect on existing and proposed properties with the possible loss of sun and day light to these properties.
+It is for these reasons recommended that this does not form part of any approved scheme.

+109 Overall, the proposed landscape approach is considered both reasonable and proportionate.
 Significant landscape enhancement will be secured, particularly around the outer edges of the site, providing a reasonable buffer, benefitting neighbouring amenity and consistent with the LDP site requirements, effectively ensuring the visual amenity of the area is protected and enhanced, consistent with LDP Policies ER6, CF1 and CF3.